 After one week, most of the withdrawal symptoms will have decreased or ceased.
 However, some lingering symptoms can occur, such as anxiety, depression, and an upset stomach.

 Most people are out of the woods after a few weeks.
 Those who were severe abusers of the drug may still have to contend with some lingering symptoms like depression or anxiety.
 Having continued support during this timeframe is valuable.

 When someone becomes dependent on Sonata, the brain is used to having that drug.
 It develops a tolerance, which means it’s used to it and will actively desire the same dosage and frequency.
 When someone wants to stop taking Sonata, it is dangerous to quit cold turkey.

-Medical experts state that stopping Sonata abruptly can result in severe withdrawal symptoms like seizures, convulsions, and hallucination.
-This is why it is recommended to seek help by trained professionals at an inpatient treatment center who can create a taper schedule and monitor withdrawal symptoms.
+Medical experts state that stopping Sonata abruptly can result in severe withdrawal symptoms like seizures, convulsions, and hallucinations.
+This is why it is recommended to seek help from trained professionals at an inpatient treatment center who can create a taper schedule and monitor withdrawal symptoms.

 What Is the Next Treatment Step?